james-t-larson/neutral-times-api/taskell.md

     > This is the reason that the database is lost when docker-compose down is run
 - Link taskell and the github project
 - Get a domain
+- Show Articles from yesterday if no articles were generated today
+    > Use the application controller to define a single wrapper for content. anything passed into this might be called data:
+    * [x] define v2 artciles
+    * [x] content should be wrapped in an object so messages can be sent to the client
+    * [x] send error http when content is old
+    * [x] needs to handle the initial creation of the project. if there are no articles at all
+- Define feature spec